EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 and
 `docker compose --profile development up`

-when you see `nf4_test exited with code 0`, use Postman to check client1 health -> expect healthy.
+when you see `nf4_test exited with code 0`, use Postman to check client1 health -> expect healthy, or you can also use curl, see `doc/nf_4.md` for all api definition.

 Now you can use Postman to start a X509 api call with valid certificate, you should get
 ```